Ellyxr/topcit-reviewer/System architecture.md

 ## I. System Concept

-[cite_start]System architecture is crucial for implementing and operating information systems, delivering services through a combination of information technology (IT), hardware, and software[cite: 462]. [cite_start]It is growing in complexity due to new technologies like big data, cloud computing, and IoT[cite: 463]. [cite_start]Fundamentally, system architecture defines the structure, components, and relationships within an information system[cite: 464].
+System architecture is crucial for implementing and operating information systems, delivering services through a combination of information technology (IT), hardware, and software[cite: 462]. [cite_start]It is growing in complexity due to new technologies like big data, cloud computing, and IoT[cite: 463]. [cite_start]Fundamentally, system architecture defines the structure, components, and relationships within an information system[cite: 464].

 ### I.01 Concept of System Architecture